Teenage Weight Gain

 That’s your lead in for a productive conversation.
 Your intention should be to help: “Is there something I can do to help with that?” is a good response to these concerns.

 Just being available to listen without unsolicited suggestions can work wonders.

 #4: Invite Your Teen to Do Something

 Often, teens are leading an independent life, hanging out with friends, studying on their own, and hardly around the house.
 When you can, invite your teen to go for a walk, to a movie, to the grocery store, to a local event, or to the gym.

 An invitation to your teen is a sign you’re still interested in spending time together, which can go a long way in keeping the relationship strong and opportunities for communication and your influence alive.

 For almost all who experience teenage weight gain, the motivation to change eating habits or exercise comes from within.
 In other words, if your teen wants to work on this, she will because she is motivated to do so.
 Being told what to do, or what to eat may fall on deaf ears, or be met with resentment.

 Be ‘chill’ with your teen on the topics of weight and exercise, but be ready and open to help when you’re called to do so.

 Have you had an experience with this?
 How did you handle it?

-If you want the input of a nutrition professional’s opinion and guidance on the food, feeding and habits that lead to a healthy weight, check out The Kids Healthy Weight Project, an online nutrition course detailing what it takes to set up the best home environment so that children of all ages grow up eating and growing well.
+If you want the input of a nutrition professional’s opinion and guidance on the food, feeding and habits that lead to a healthy weight, check out The Nourished Child Project, an online nutrition course detailing what it takes to set up the best home environment so that children of all ages grow up eating and growing well.